 We believe beer tastes better in a handcrafted pint.

 We believe good craftsmanship never goes out of style.

 We believe in Detroit.

-We believe our first hundred years were only the beginning.
+We believe our first one hundred and twenty years were only the beginning.